axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-11-RADICAL Government.markdown

 <div style="display: none;">National fiat money corrupts and makes a mess of markets.
 Considered some of the thoughts in this work.</div>

-<pre class="prettyprint" style="font-size: 30px; text-align: center; border: 1px solid CadetBlue; background-color: #FFFAF0; font-family: American Typewriter, serif">In 2009, the United States Bureau of Economics reported that the total
+<pre class="prettyprint" style="font-size: 30px; text-align: center; border: 1px solid CadetBlue; background-color: #FFFAF0; font-family: American Typewriter, serif; inline-size: min-content;">In 2009, the United States Bureau of Economics reported that the total
 value of land in the country was $23 trillion.
 A Forbes writer estimated that the rental value of that land, which George wanted to tax at 100 percent, made up roughly 5 percent of the total, or $1.15 trillion.
 If the land-value tax were